-- Development of dimension reduction techniques for selecting features without losing important information that can affect classification accuracy
+- Development of dimension reduction techniques for selecting predictive features without losing important information that can affect classification accuracy.

-- Applications to the clinical areas of diabetes, cancer research, brain imaging, stem cell research, ophthalmology (e.g., classification of patients with diabetes into diabetic retinopathy stages for early diagnosis)
+- We apply the methodology we develop to the clinical areas of diabetes, cancer research, brain imaging, stem cell research, ophthalmology (e.g., classification of patients with diabetes into diabetic retinopathy stages for early diagnosis).